-State officials anxious about pending High Court health care ruling
+State officials anxious about health care court ruling

 Lansing — State health officials will closely monitor the U.S. Supreme Court’s impending ruling on the legality of the federal health insurance marketplace as it could affect the structure of Michigan’s expanded Medicaid program.